Jaguar XJ: Series 2 (1973–1979)

-In April 1975 the North American models got a slightly revised set of front bumpers which had rubber over-riders covering the full length of the bumper with embedded turn signals at each end, and the Zenith-Stromberg carburettors of the V12-powered cars were replaced by Bosch-Lucas electronic fuel injection.
-In 1978 the carburetors were similarly replaced with EFI in the 4.2 L 6-cylinder XJ6L.

-In May 1977 it was announced that the automatic transmission used behind the 12-cylinder engine would be changed to General Motors' three-speed Turbo-Hydramatic 400 transmission, in place of the British-built Borg-Warner used hitherto.
+In April 1975, the North American models got a slightly revised set of front bumpers which had rubber over-riders covering the full length of the bumper with embedded turn signals at each end, and the Zenith-Stromberg carburettors of the V12-powered cars were replaced by Bosch-Lucas electronic fuel injection.
+In 1978 the carburettors were similarly replaced with EFI in the 4.2 L 6-cylinder XJ6L.
+In May 1977, it was announced that the 12-cylinder engine would receive the General Motors' three-speed Turbo-Hydramatic 400 automatic transmission in place of the British-built Borg-Warner.

 The 1978 UK model range included the Jaguar XJ 3.4, XJ 4.2, XJ 5.3, Daimler Sovereign 4.2, Double-Six 5.3, Daimler Vanden Plas 4.2 and Double-Six Vanden Plas 5.3.
 In New Zealand, knock-down kits of the Series II were assembled locally by the New Zealand Motor Corporation (NZMC) at their Nelson plant.
 In the last year of production in New Zealand (1978), a special 'SuperJag' (XJ6-SLE) model was produced which featured half leather, half dralon wide pleat seats, vinyl roof, chrome steel wheels and air conditioning as standard.
-New Zealand produced models featured speedometers in km/h, and the black vinyl mats sewn onto the carpets in the front footwells featured the British Leyland 'L' logo.
+New Zealand produced models featured speedometers in km/h, and the black vinyl mats sewn onto the carpets in the front footwells featured the British Leyland L logo.

 Though worldwide production of the Series II ended in 1979, a number were produced in Cape Town, South Africa until 1981.
 A total of 91,227 Series II models were produced, of which 14,226 were fitted with the V12 engine.